 - Audible breath sounds and an inability to clear the airway

 How to Suction

-The suctioning procedure is mostly the same regardless of the reason you are suctioning and the type of equipment you are using.
-Follow these steps:
+The suctioning procedure is essentially the same regardless of the reason you are suctioning and the type of equipment you are using.

-- Power the machine on and set it to the low or medium setting, then connect the suction catheter to the tubing.
+- Power the machine on and set it to the low or medium setting with your ungloved hand.